unt-libraries/discover/README.md

 ## Testing

-Testing is done with RSpec, Capybara, and headless Chrome by running `$ yarn test`.
-Test files can be found in the `/spec` directory.
+Testing is done with RSpec, Capybara, and headless Chrome by running `$ yarn test:rspec`.
+Javascript tests are run with Jest by running `$ yarn test:jest`.
+Prior to running tests, you should run `$ yarn test:compileAssets` to compile assets for testing, which are separate from development assets.